DiggingNebula8/shader-art/Artworks/Systems/CoreSystems/CAMERA_SYSTEM.md

 4. **For sharp images**: Use fast shutter (1/250s or faster)
 5. **For shallow depth of field**: Use wide aperture (f/1.4, f/2.8) and enable DOF
 6. **For deep depth of field**: Use narrow aperture (f/11, f/16) and disable DOF
+7. **For fine exposure control**: Use `exposureCompensation` to adjust brightness without changing f-stop/shutter/ISO
+8. **For cinematic look**: Enable vignette (0.2-0.4) and subtle film grain (0.1-0.2)
+9. **For camera animation**: Use `orbitCamera()` for circular movements, `interpolateCamera()` for smooth transitions
+10. **For sky scenes**: Use `createSkyCamera()` preset optimized for atmospheric rendering

+## Performance Notes

+- **Depth of Field**: Has performance impact when enabled.
+Disable for real-time applications if needed.
+- **Camera Effects**: Vignette and film grain are lightweight.
+Chromatic aberration requires additional sampling in full implementation.
+- **Camera Animation**: Animation functions are efficient and can be used in real-time.

+## Advanced Features

+### Improved Depth of Field
+The depth of field implementation has been improved with:
+- Better blur calculation using circle of confusion
+- Hyperfocal distance approximation for realistic DOF behavior
+- Smooth falloff for more natural blur transitions
+- Proper handling of objects beyond hyperfocal distance

+### Camera Animation System
+The camera system now includes a complete animation toolkit:
+- **Orbit**: Circular camera movements around a target
+- **Dolly**: Forward/backward movement along view direction
+- **Pan**: Horizontal/vertical movement perpendicular to view
+- **Tilt**: Up/down rotation around right axis
+- **Interpolation**: Smooth transitions between camera configurations

+### Camera Effects
+Post-processing effects for artistic control:
+- **Vignette**: Darkens edges for cinematic framing
+- **Chromatic Aberration**: Simulates lens imperfections (color fringing)
+- **Film Grain**: Adds texture and character, more visible in shadows

+All effects are optional and can be enabled/disabled independently.